 The most common way to calculate depreciation on a real estate investment property is straight line depreciation which takes the value of the property at purchase and depreciates that property over a set period of time and the same amount each year.
 There are many ways to depreciate the value of certain assets related to real estate, but for the value of the property itself, the straight line method is the most common.

 So this deduction that you are allowed to take each year directly reduces the amount of income you made on the property in that calendar year and therefore lowers your taxable income.
 When you have built a portfolio and have many properties, this reduction can be significant!

-I would encourage you to seek the advice of your CPA or the advice of my CPA, but they will all tell you that depreciation is a fantastic benefit that the IRS allows for real estate investors.
+I would encourage you to seek the advice of your CPA, but they will all tell you that depreciation is a fantastic benefit that the IRS allows for real estate investors.

 Talk to one of our licensed, real estate portfolilo advisors today!